aHapBean/VideoREPA/README.md

 ### ✅ TODO List

-All code will be available later.
-We also appreciate it if you could give a star ⭐ to this repository for latest update.

 - [x] Update the introduction to VideoREPA and the visual results comparison.
 - [ ] Releasing the training and inference code.
 - [ ] Uploading the checkpoints of VideoREPA.